 - The Fancy Adventures of Jack Cannon joins the club here.

-- Done by the author of the Irregular Webcomic!; a reader suggested a joke to him, but it took him seven years to use it.
+- Done by the author; a reader suggested a joke to him, but it took him seven years to use it.

 - In the Fan Webcomic Roommates we get this

 - Servants of the Imperium has the Inquisitor that waited his whole life for opportunity to say old Commissar line, "Drive me closer, I want to hit them with my sword!"